stat4701/2014/_posts/2014-04-30-Dyan-Project-Review.md

 ![2013 2014 YTD Actuals by Rank by Reason](https://raw.githubusercontent.com/ganepola/edav/gh-pages/assets/dyan_assets/Project-Images/2013 2014 YTD Actuals by Rank by Reason.JPG).

-3.Another View in use now
+3.Another View in use now.
+Data aggregated for all the locations for a given date range.

 * Actual Vs Budget OT given Date range by Title : <br>

 ![Actual Vs Budget OT given Date range by Title](https://raw.githubusercontent.com/ganepola/edav/gh-pages/assets/dyan_assets/Project-Images/Actual Vs Budget OT given Date range by Title.JPG).

 4.Given below is a new chart using Visualization effects.
+No budgeted data.

 * 2014 YTD OT Actuals by Facility by Category by Title: <br>